-- ITA 1122 Intermediate Italian II Review of grammar, composition, reading and conversation.
-Students should have completed ITA 1121 or the equivalent.
-(3 cr) Last Offered: Summer 2002, Spring 2002, Fall 2001, Summer 2001. - ITA 1131 Grammar and Composition Intesive practice in conversation and composition with emphasis on developing advance language skills in Italian.
+- ITA 1131 Conversation & Composition I Intesive practice in conversation and composition with emphasis on developing advance language skills in Italian.
 Writing enriched.
 Course conducted in Italian.
 Students should have completed ITA 1121 and 1122 or the equivalent.
-(3 cr) Last Offered: Fall 2002, Summer 2002, Fall 2001, Summer 2001. - ITA 1132 Conversation and Composition Further practice in conversation and composition with focus on advanced proficiency in Italian.
+(3 cr) Last Offered: Fall 2005, Fall 2004, Summer 2004, Fall 2003. - ITA 1132 Conversation & Composition II Further practice in conversation and composition with focus on advanced proficiency in Italian.
 Writing enriched.
 Students should have completed ITA 1131 or the equivalent.
-(3 cr) Last Offered: Summer 2002, Spring 2002, Summer 2001, Spring 2001. - ITA 2142 Italian Civilization I Study of Italian culture in its manifold aspects: geography, history, literature to 1300's.
+(3 cr) Last Offered: Spring 2005, Summer 2004, Spring 2004, Summer 2003. - ITA 2142 Italian Civilization I Study of Italian culture in its manifold aspects: geography, history, literature to 1300's.
 Students should have completed ITA 1131 and 1132 or the equivalent.
-(3 cr) - Last Offered: Summer 2002, Fall 2001, Summer 2001, Summer 2000.
-ITA 2143 Italian Civilization II Italian culture in its manifold aspects: literature from Renaissance to 20th century, art, music.
+(3 cr) Last Offered: Fall 2005, Fall 2003, Summer 2003, Summer 2002. - ITA 2143 Italian Civilization II Italian culture in its manifold aspects: literature from Renaissance to 20th century, art, music.
 Students should have completed ITA 1131 and 1132 or the equivalent.
-(3 cr) Last Offered: Fall 2002, Spring 2001, Spring 2000. - ITA 2211 Readings in Italian Literature Readings in fiction, verse and drama representing various literary currents and personalities from the Renaissance to modern times.
-(3 cr) Last Offered: Fall 1997, Fall 1995. - ITA 3411 Petrarca and Boccaccio The major works of Francesco Petrarca and Giovanni Boccaccio.
+(3 cr) Last Offered: Spring 2004, Fall 2002, Spring 2001, Spring 2000. - ITA 2211 Readings in Italian Literature Readings in fiction, verse and drama representing various literary currents and personalities from the Renaissance to modern times.
+(3 cr) Last Offered: Fall 2004, Summer 2004, Summer 2003, Fall 1997. - ITA 3211 Survey of Italian Literature I Introduction to Italian Literature from Dante to Machiavelli.
 Students should have completed ITA 1131 and 1132 or the equivalent.
-(3 cr) - ITA 3412 Special Topics Topics of special interest in Italian literature.
+Fulfills core requirement for advanced literature.
+(3 cr) Last Offered: - ITA 3212 Survey of Literature II Introduction to Italian Literature from Galileo to the Moderns.
+Students should have completed ITA 1131 and 1132 or the equivalent.
+Fulfills core requirement for advanced literature.
+(3 cr) Last Offered: - ITA 3310 The Short Story Survey of representative short stories from the Novellino to modern times, including the "novelle" of Machiavelli, Verga, Pirandella, D'Annunzio, Moravia and contemporaries.
+Students should have completed ITA 1131 and 1132 or the equivalent.
+Fulfills co (3 cr) Last Offered: Spring 2005, Spring 1997, Spring 1996. - ITA 3410 Studies in Early Italian Lit An intensive study of the major representatives of the Sicilian and Tuscan Schools, with particular attention to the "Dolce Stil Novo" and the minor works of Dante.
+Students should have completed ITA 1131 and 1132 or the equivalent.
+Fulfills core require (3 cr) Last Offered: - ITA 3411 Petrarca and Boccaccio The major works of Francesco Petrarca and Giovanni Boccaccio.
+Students should have completed ITA 1131 and 1132 or the equivalent.
+(3 cr) Last Offered: . - ITA 3412 Special Topics Topics of special interest in Italian literature.
 Topics to be arranged.
 Course may be repeated for credit.
-(3 cr) Last Offered: Summer 2002, Summer 2001, Summer 2000, Summer 1999. - ITA 3421 Dante's Divine Comedy Dante's masterpiece with special emphasis on the "Inferno".
+(3 cr) Last Offered: Summer 2004, Summer 2003, Summer 2002, Summer 2001. - ITA 3421 Dante's Divine Comedy Dante's masterpiece with special emphasis on the "Inferno".
 Students should have completed ITA 1131 and 1132 or the equivalent.
 Course conducted in Italian.
-(3 cr) Last Offered: Summer 1995. - ITA 3512 The Renaissance Selected authors who played a major role in the development of humanistic viewpoint and in the creative achievements of the Renaissance.
-Students should have completed ITA 1131 and 1132 or the equivalent.
-(3 cr)
+(3 cr) Last Offered: Summer 1995.